nathancarter/weblurch/doc/plan.md

 [MathJS](http://mathjs.org/index.html).

 Here are the specific steps.
- * Create a new file `app/simple-example.solo.litcoffee`.
- * Move into that CoffeeScript file the `groupTypes` data that is at the end of `app/setup.litcoffee` at the moment.
-Have it assign that data structure to a global variable `groupTypes`.
- * Remove all the debugging functions and so forth from `app/setup.litcoffee`.
- * Verify that `index.html` supports actionless red ME bubbles only.
- * Copy of `app/index.html` to `app/simple-example.html`.
- * In that copy, import the compiled result of `simple-example.solo.litcoffee`.
- * Update `app/setup.litcoffee` so that it only uses the actionless red ME bubbles if the global variable `groupTypes` is undefined; if it is defined, then its data is used instead.
- * Verify that `app/simple-example.html` supports the more advanced groups features defined in `app/simple-example.solo.litcoffee`.
-Feel free to uncomment in that file the complex interactions, such as destructive changes to bubble contents.
- * Verify that the entire unit test suite passes, because the destructive bubble-editing features are not imported into `app/index.html`, which is what's used in the test suite.
  * Copy `app/simple-example.*` to `app/math-example.*` and increase their
    complexity accordingly, using something like MathJS, linked to above.
  * Create a tutorial page in the repository (as a `.md` file) on how the